Faiza Seth

 Faiza Seth (born c.
 1977 in (Hyderabad, India) is an American entrepreneur and philanthropist based in London.

 Early life and education

-Faiza Seth grew up in Chicago and after graduating from Northwestern University in Evanston, Illinois in 2000 with a BA in Economics, she moved to Hong Kong and worked on the Equity Capital Markets team at Lehman Brothers.
+Seth grew up in Chicago and after graduating from Northwestern University in Evanston, Illinois in 2000 with a BA in Economics, she moved to Hong Kong and worked on the Equity Capital Markets team at Lehman Brothers.
 She continued her education at Stanford Graduate School of Business from 2004-2006 where she obtained her MBA.
 Faiza Seth founded Casa Forma, an architectural and interior design firm headquartered in London in 2007.